goyalmunish/reminder/README.md

 - The **data** remains in human readable and usable format.
 This is useful in case you choose to move away.
 - Easily take **time-stamped backups** (💾).
 - Easy to update tags of existing notes/tasks.
 - Nothing is hidden (except your data)!
-It's Open Source.
+The tool is Open Source.
 You are welcome to use, recommend features, raise bugs, and enhance it further.

 ## How to run?